An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Results

-In addition to visual examinations of the plot, the effects of balancing methods on Rashomon metrics were compared using the Kruskal-Wallis test, and the results are given in Fig~\ref{fig:comparison_rash_stat}.
-The results show that there are statistical differences between the Rashomon metrics of the datasets because the p-value of the tests is lower than 0.05 for both ambiguity and discrepancy.
-The results of the pairwise test show the source of the difference is the original dataset.
-The Rashomon metrics of the original dataset are lower than the balanced datasets.
-It is concluded that the balancing methods increase the discrepancy and ambiguity of the Rashomon sets. \\
+In addition to visual examinations of the zones, the effects of balancing methods on Rashomon metrics were compared using the Kruskal-Wallis test, and the results are given in Fig~\ref{fig:comparison_rash_stat}.
+It consists of the results of the statistical tests Kruskal-Wallis and Dunn's Pairwise tests.
+The reference bars above each violin indicate statistically significant differences between the medians of groups and the corresponding statistical information.
+The results show no statistical differences between the Rashomon metrics of the models because the p-value of the tests is lower than 0.05 for both \textit{obscurity} and \textit{discrepancy}.
+The pairwise test results show the difference's source is the models trained on the original dataset.
+The Rashomon metrics of the models trained on the original dataset are lower than those trained on the balanced datasets.
+It is concluded that the balancing methods increase the \textit{discrepancy} and \textit{obscurity} of the Rashomon sets.\\

 \textbf{RQ2.
-How do the balancing methods affect the variable importance order discrepancy of the models in the Rashomon set?}\\

-The models in the Rashomon set may not use similar variables \cite{Poiret_et_al_2023}, and also the small changes in training data can produce large changes in the outputs \cite{Oh_et_al_2022}.
-Thus, it is important to check whether the balancing methods inflate multiplicity and we investigate the effect of balancing methods on model behavior.
-The variable importance order is an important way to measure the model behavior change.
-Here, we used the variable importance order discrepancy to measure the discrepancy of the variable importance orders in the Rashomon set.
+How do the balancing methods affect the variable importance order discrepancy of the models in the Rashomon set?}\\ The models in the Rashomon set may not use similar variables \cite{Poiret_et_al_2023}, and also, the small changes in training data during the training data developments can produce large changes in the outputs \cite{Oh_et_al_2022}.
+Thus, it is important to check whether the balancing methods inflate multiplicity, and we investigate how they affect model behavior.
+The order of variable importance is an important way to measure the change in the model behavior.
+Here, we used the \textit{variable importance order discrepancy} (VIOD) to measure the discrepancy of the variable importance orders in the Rashomon set.
 Thus, we want to carry out the model selection process responsibly, being aware of how a model selected from the Rashomon set behaves differently from other models in terms of variable importance order.

-The effects of balancing methods on variable importance order discrepancy are compared using the Kruskal-Wallis test and the results are given in Fig~\ref{fig:comparison_vio}.
-There is no statistically significant difference between the median of the variable importance order discrepancy values of the Rashomon set because the p-value of the Kruskal-Wallis test is not lower than 0.05.\\
+The effects of balancing methods on \textit{VIOD} are compared using the Kruskal-Wallis test, and the results are given in Fig~\ref{fig:comparison_vio}.
+There is no statistically significant difference between the median of the \textit{VIOD} values of the Rashomon set; there is no need to conduct any pairwise comparison test.